-The TMC22xx family members provide three or four configuration pins depending on the package option.
+The TMC2209 provides four configuration pins.
 These pins allow quick configuration for standalone operation.
 Several additional options can be set by OTP programming.
 In UART mode, the configuration pins can be disabled in order to set a different configuration via registers.